 - Enter ftp 192.168.178.1, do not press Enter yet.

-- Run the AVM recovery.exe and take it to the step where you should disconnect the Fritz!Box from the power supply.
+- Run the AVM recovery.exe and take it to the step where you are asked to disconnect the Fritz!Box from the power supply.
 Wait here!
-After that you will be asked to give the box power again, you will need this step later.
+After that you will be asked to reconnect the power – you will need this step later.

-- Drape the two applications, AVM recovery and Command Prompt, quite close to each other on the desktop, it will have to go a bit faster in a moment.
+- Arrange the two windows, AVM recovery and Command Prompt, close to each other on the desktop – things will need to move a bit quicker in a moment.

 Execution

-You will know most of this if you have dealt with the topic.
+You will know most of this if you have dealt with the topic before.
 The new thing (for me) is to run the recovery.exe immediately after the reboot:

-- Remove the Fritz!Box from the power supply, have the command prompt in focus, put the power back on.
+- Remove the Fritz!Box from the power supply, have the Command Prompt in focus, plug the power back in.

-- Several lamps light up at the same time, then the power lamp stops for a moment and then starts flashing.
+- Several LEDs light up at once, then the power LED stays lit for a moment and then starts flashing.

-- After the first flashing, press Enter in the Command Prompt, then the FTP log-in appears.
+- After the first flash, press Enter in the Command Prompt – the FTP login appears.

 - User and password are: adam2

-- Enter the following step by step, confirm with Enter (everything should be confirmed with 200, among others):
+- Enter the following step by step, confirming each with Enter (each command should return a response code including 200):

 debug bin